-- 196. The Construction Phase includes the mobilization of the Contractor to the site, actual construction works up to the completion/Handing-Over to the Client/Employer, at which time the Certificate of Completion shall be issued.
+213. The Construction Phase includes the mobilization of the Contractor to the site, actual construction works up to the completion/Handing-Over to the Client/Employer, at which time the Certificate of Completion shall be issued.
 During the mobilization period, it is important that the Contractor should bear in mind that it is his contractual responsibility to protect the site's physical and social environment against any adverse impact of his construction activities.
 To ensure this, part of his responsibility is to develop his own Site Specific Environmental Management Plan (SSEMP) and to establish site Baseline Environmental Parameters, which later can be used in ADB's Project Performance Management System (PPMS).

-- 197. A suggested outline of a suitable SSEMP is shown below:
+214. A suggested outline of a suitable SSEMP is shown below:

 - Management of Physical Environment

 - Soils

 - Water

 - Air

 - Management of Ecological Environmental

 - Flora

 - Fauna

 - Protected Areas

 - Management of Economic Characteristics

 - Infrastructure

 - Transport

 - Land Use

 - Agriculture

 - Management of Social and Cultural Resources

 - Communities, Health and Education Facilities

 - Historical and Cultural Areas

 - Noise

-- 198. In addition, the SSEMP shall contain specific Management Plans as Annexes relating to the following:

-- Air Pollution Control Plan

-- Dust Suppression Plan

-- Water Management Plan

-- Noise Management Plan

-- Flora and Fauna Protection Plan

-- Camp And Workshop Management Plan

-- Facility Layout Plans and Plants Operation Plan

-- Material Source Management and Reinstatement Plan

-- Waste Management Plan

-- Site Drainage Plan

-- Soil Management Plan

-- Spill Prevention Plan

-- Community Protection Plan

-- Traffic Management Plan

-- Worker's Health and Safety Plan

-- Grievance Committee Plan

-- Cultural, Historical, Archaeological Find and Protection Plan

-- 199. Each section shall describe the precise location of the required mitigation / monitoring, the persons responsible for the mitigation / monitoring, the schedule and reporting methodology.
-The

-SSEMP must be submitted within 30 days of the contract award and construction cannot commence until the SSEMP is approved by the Engineer.

-- 200. A specific environmental section shall be included within the main Bid Documents indicating that the Contractor shall be responsible for conforming to the requirements of the EMP.
-As such this EMP shall be included as an annex to the Contract Bid Documents
+215. The construction stage impacts and mitigation measures are described in the Environmental Management Plan of this IEE report.

-- 201. Consistent with ADB's SPS 2009, the implementation of measures prioritizes on avoidance; followed by reduction; then mitigation; and finally, if all else fails, replacement of what was impacted or compensation to the impacted parties.
+216. Consistent with ADB's SPS 2009, the implementation of measures prioritizes on avoidance; followed by reduction; then mitigation; and finally, if all else fails, replacement of what was impacted or compensation to the impacted parties.
 Accordingly, the selected Contractor for the project should develop their own Site Specific Environmental Management Plan (SSEMP) specifically to conform to the IEE and its EMP, and should reflect the actual environmental conditions during the "Possession of Site" in construction stage of the project.
-The Tender/Bidding and Contract documents are recommended to specified date) of the award of the Contract and subject to approval of the Engineer (CS Consultant) prior to the start of the construction works.
+The Tender/Bidding and Contract documents are recommended to specify that the SSEMP shall be required and be submitted within 28 days (or any agreed specified date) of the award of the Contract and subject to approval of the Engineer (CS Consultant) prior to the start of the construction works.
 The SSEMP shall then be updated from time-to-time to incorporate any changes in the field conditions while construction will be in progress.
 The SSEMP should also contain the following Annexure:

 - Air Pollution Control Plan

 - Dust Suppression Plan

 - Water Management Plan

 - Noise Management Plan

 - Flora and Fauna Protection Plan

 - Camp And Workshop Management Plan

 - Facility Layout Plans and Plants Operation Plan

 - Material Source Management and Reinstatement Plan

 - Waste Management Plan

 - Site Drainage Plan

 - Soil Management Plan

 - Spill Prevention Plan

 - Community Protection Plan

 - Traffic Management Plan

 - Worker's Health and Safety Plan

 - Grievance Committee Plan

 - Cultural, Historical, Archaeological Find and Protection Plan

-- 202. It is important that Air and water quality issues arising from the siting and operation of material sources (borrow pits and quarries) and processing plants (asphalt plant and cement batching plant) should be avoided by the Contractor by ensuring that these sites are sufficiently far from residential areas.
+217. It is important that Air and water quality issues arising from the siting and operation of material sources (borrow pits and quarries) and processing plants (asphalt plant and cement batching plant) should be avoided by the Contractor by ensuring that these sites are sufficiently far from residential areas.
 Permits for these sites should be provided only if they are at reasonably far distance from any residences.
 Material sources should not be within any protected area (the BKNP) and measures should be in-place to ensure that any materials are transported properly with avoidance of droppings along the transport routes which can in turn inconvenience local residents or damage infrastructure.

-- 203. Prior to any start of the works, the Contractor shall establish baseline parameters as reference for his periodic monitoring.
-This will be done to improve the monitoring work consistent with the Environmental Management Plan (EMP).
-Prior to any construction works, the Contractor should undertake initial sampling and assessment of important indicators along the project road.
-Results